ace-wg/est-oscore/draft-ietf-ace-coap-est-oscore.md

 Note that the EST-oscore message characteristics are identical to those specified in Section 4.4 of {{RFC9148}}.
 It is therefore required that

-  * The EST-oscore endpoints support delayed responses
+  * The EST-oscore endpoints support delayed responses (see {{Section 4.7 of RFC9148}})
   * The endpoints supports the following CoAP options: OSCORE, Uri-Host, Uri-Path, Uri-Port, Content-Format, Block1, Block2, and Accept.
     EST-oscore servers MUST implement Block1 and Block2.
     EST-oscore clients MUST implement Block2 and MAY implement Block1.
-  * The EST URLs based on https:// are translated to coap://, but with mandatory use of the CoAP OSCORE option.
+  * The EST-coaps URLs based on coaps:// are translated to coap://, but with mandatory use of the CoAP OSCORE option.
-    In case DTLS is additionally used, the translation target is the scheme "coaps", instead of "coap".
+    In case DTLS is additionally used, the scheme "coaps" remains in use.

 ## CoAP response codes